Checking all available options...

 O’Connor is the leading company representative for the Kent County Appraisal District property owners because:

-• Our experience has allowed us to compile sales and unequal appraisal data consistent with the format expected by the Kent County Appraisal District and the Kent County Appraisal Review Board.
+• Our extensive experience enables us to compile and format sales and unequal appraisal data to meet the specific standards of the Kent CAD and the ARB.

-Kent County Appraisal District’s (CAD) protests have continuously produced results in formal and informal hearings as shown below :
+Kent County Appraisal District’s (CAD) formal and informal hearing results are displayed below:

 Save With O’Connor